christophe0606/CMSIS-Stream-Nodes/README.md

 The demo using a TFLite network currently uses only one network.
 The format of this network depends on the target : posix or Ethos.
 The network is selected in `app.py` when running the python script `create.py` for a given application.

+The demos have differences :
+* Computations use different kernel implementations in TFLite
+* real-time may not always be respected so that the network do not always see the same audio segment depending on the platform

+For those reasons, the recognized keywords may be a bit different according to the platform.